sparvu/data-recorders/docs/CONTRIBUTING.md

 ### Contributing

-If you have any technical problems, questions or new ideas, please contact us by opening a [new change request] (https://github.com/kronometrix/recording/issues) or if you would like to join our team.
+If you have any technical problems, questions or new ideas, please contact us by opening a [new change request](https://github.com/kronometrix/recording/issues) or if you would like to join our team.

 ### Commercial Support
 If you need help regarding Kronometrix data recording in production usage, we are offering commercial support.
-Please contact us +358 50 483 9978 or email us at: sales@kronometrix.com
+Please contact us +358 50 483 9978 or email us at: sales at kronometrix dot com